0%

 What to do when someone “gives” anger?
 Today, December 26th is Boxing Day.
 It is on this day when people give gifts to the poor, perhaps the gifts you received on Christmas but did not want to keep.
 It is also a day to give money or boxes to employees.
 Happy Boxing Day!

 The Buddha has spoken about not accepting gifts in his famous sutta in regard to those who give “anger”.
+Below is the Buddha’s teaching to someone who was rude to him.

 Only In The West, Only In Asia